 Any questions or comments?
 Email email@example.com

 If you've found any broken links or inconsistencies on this site, please contact firstname.lastname@example.org

 GDPR & Your Privacy

-The General Data Protection Regulation (GDPR) comes into force on 25th May.
-This regulation gives many companies the opportunity to review the way they hold your data.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 Here at Solwise we collect data such as your name, addresses, email and phone number for the purposes of order processing and warranty information.
 We have never sold on data to third parties; our feeling is we treat your data as if it were our own!
 We also meet all the requirements for Payment Card Industry Data Security Standard (PCI DSS) for processing credit/debit cards which puts us in a good start position for meeting GDPR requirements.

 Click here to see the Solwise GDPR policies and information.

 We use website analytics on our website to collect very basic information such as the device our visitors use, browser versions etc so we can use this for future website development.

 Click here to read about how we use the website analytics tools.